vSparkyy/Ultimate-Tic-Tac-Toe-MCTS/README.md

 # Ultimate Tic Tac Toe with MCTS

 The classic Ultimate Tic Tac Toe game implemented in pure Python using pygame with an integrated Monte Carlo Tree Search (MCTS) AI solver.
-Enjoy smooth animations, interactive gameplay, and adjustable AI difficulty!
+Enjoy a sleek design, interactive gameplay, and adjustable AI difficulty!

 ## Features